Last Updated on March 16, 2021 by Julia Wilson

 These types of litter are biodegradable and can be composted on gardens not used for food.
 Many brands claim their litter is also flushable, but I personally am not a fan as large quantities of cat litter can clog pipes and flushing cat feces can contaminate waterways with toxoplasma gondii.
 T. gondii is a protozoan intracellular parasite that infects all warm-blooded animals.
 Cats are the definitive host to T. gondii which means the parasite must spend its final developmental stage, and reach its mature form in the cat.
 Oocysts are shed in the feces and are resistant to chemical water treatment.

-To compost biodegradable litters, remove solids and urine clumps of and dispose of in the outside garbage, the remaining cat litter can be composted, used as mulch or dug into garden beds.
+To compost biodegradable litters, remove solids and urine clumps and dispose of them in the outside garbage, the remaining cat litter can be composted, used as mulch or dug into garden beds.
 I have found the last method improves the texture and quality of the soil.